 "Fatigue," on the other hand, is a broader concept that affects cognitive functions, such as concentration, hand-eye coordination, and decision-making skills needed for safe driving.
 Whether cognitive impairments stem from lack of sleep, sleep disruptions, or other sources, it’s critical from a safety perspective to take appropriate precautions.

 Strategies for reducing fatigue behind the wheel include improving sleep habits to get adequate, quality sleep, and reducing or eliminating distractions such as cell phones.
 As we become more fatigued, our ability to sustain concentration is compromised.
 Without enough sleep, you might experience a number of other problems, including:

 - slower reactions, a cloudy mind, a bad mood, and the possibility of a crash

 - weakening of body defenses and increased risk for infections, high blood pressure, and diabetes

 - increased appetite, which could lead to overeating and obesity

 All drivers need to take precautions and actively prepare for better sleep.
 Most people need seven to nine hours of sleep each day, and that’s the amount truck drivers should try to get.
-Be aware of your body’s natural feelings of sleepiness.
-When you’re driving, plan stops and sleep breaks to match your natural sleep times.
-Sleeping at about the same time every day helps improve sleep.
+Be aware of your body's natural feelings of sleepiness, and, when you’re driving, plan stops and sleep breaks to match your natural sleep times.
+Sleep at about the same time every day to help improve sleep.

-- Heavy or spicy meals (2 to 3 hours before bed)
+- Heavy or spicy meals (2–3 hours before bed)

 - Liquids, to avoid getting up to use the bathroom